reghbali/pyalfe/pull_request_template.md

 A short description of your PR.

 ## Related Issues
-Include References to related issues.
+Include references to related issues.

 ## Motivation and Context
 Explain the motivation and the context for your changes.